 We have a strong focus on learning through play in Apple and Maple class.
 This enables children to develop their play and their interactions with each other as they move through the school.
 Playtime outside with other children allows them to develop this further.
 Our outside space is limited so this can sometimes be a factor in managing good playtimes.
 We have a mix of whole school playtimes and separate playtimes to give the children a range of experiences.
 Our Colgate Ambassadors support playtimes on a rota basis so that they are also there as support for play.
-We have a quiet area with rainbow benches for the children to sit at if preferred and we are opening the library at lunchtime for children to share books quietly or to silently read.
-The field is in use for wider play opportunities in the drier months.
+We have a quiet area with rainbow benches for the children to sit at if preferred.
+The field is in use for all playtimes when dry and safe to play.
+This ensures access to green, open space which is beneficial for all children.
+We have increased the play resources on the field and playground.
+These resources are first assessed for risks and then are shared with the children.
+Children are encouraged to manage their own risks when playing, alongside adult guidance.

 Adults are on duty to support play and to monitor interactions with the children.
-Children are rewarded for displaying the values with tokens for their class reward jar.
-If children are disrupting each other's play they will be spoken to by the adults and a solution suggested.
+If children are disrupting each other's play, they will be spoken to by the adults and a solution suggested.
 If this continues, children will be asked to take a time out on the steps for 5 minutes.
 If a child deliberately hurts another, they will be sent to the office to be spoken to by the Deputy or Headteacher.
-The child will not return to the playground for that session and both sets of parents will be informed.
-If a child is becoming agitated then adults will intervene and suggest the child takes some time at the rainbow benches to regulate their feelings.
+The child will not return to the playground for that session, and both sets of parents will be informed.
+If a child is becoming agitated, then adults will intervene and suggest the child takes some time at the rainbow benches to regulate their feelings.
 Adults will monitor interactions proactively to ensure that children are supported to make the right choices about their activities and behaviour.

 Before leaving the playground to return to class, children will be expected to line up quietly and to walk back to class in a settled line.
+Our Early Years/KS1 classes are counted before they return to class.